 - tomato-based foods including pizza, salsa, and spaghetti sauce

-Often, lifestyle changes will be enough to reduce or even eliminate a chronic cough and other symptoms of GERD.
+Lifestyle changes will often be enough to reduce or even eliminate a chronic cough and other symptoms of GERD.
 These changes include:

 - avoiding foods that make symptoms worse

-- avoiding lying down for three hours after meals
+- avoiding lying down for at least 2.5 hours after meals

 - eating frequent, smaller meals

 - losing excessive weight

 - quitting smoking

 - raising the head of the bed between 6 and 8 inches (extra pillows don't work)